saraanbih/Task-Solution/README.md

 #### Problem Overview

-This C# program accepts a list of operations, either `++` or `--`, and calculates the final result after applying each operation sequentially.
+This C# program accepts a list of operations, either `++` or `--`, and calculates the final result after applying each operation sequentially

 - **Input**: A list of operations (e.g., `["++", "++", "--", "++"]`)
 - **Output**: The final result (e.g., `2`)